-We fit a Bayesian Multilevel Logistic Regression model with a logit function $correct \sim model\_size * variant * knowledge\_state * knowledge\_cue + (1 | model\_family\_version)$.
-It predicts whether a given model size (Billions), training variant (Base, Instruct, Reasoning), knowledge state (False Belief, True Belief), knowledge cue (Explicit, Implicit), and their interactions will correctly answer the question (binary).
-A random intercept for model family and its version (e.g., llama\_3.1, olmo\_3) is added because these can have different baseline accuracy.
-Each model is fitted using 4 chains of 4000 iterations and a warm-up of 2000.
+It predicts whether a given model size (in Billions), training variant (Base, Instruct, Reasoning), knowledge state (False Belief, True Belief), knowledge cue (Explicit, Implicit), and their interactions will correctly answer the question (binary).
+A random intercept for the model family and its version (e.g., llama\_3.1, olmo\_3) is included because these versions may differ in baseline accuracy.
+Each model is fitted using 4 chains, each with 4000 iterations and a warm-up of 2000.
 Variable coefficients indicate the direction and magnitude of an effect; we consider effects reliable (i.e., significant) when their $95\%$ credible intervals (CI) \emph{exclude} zero, indicating that at least $95\%$ of the posterior probability mass falls on one side of zero.